Lucasplaygaemes/JNTD/README.md

 # Plugins!
 That's a cool things, you can add plugin on it, just put it on the plugins folder.
 The correct documentantion will be uploaded to how to add one.
 For now, i haven't make any new plugins, because i'm using fuctions that ware already implemented.
 The plugin function is now almost 100% working, just a little of adjustment need to be done.

-# Curl!
-The curl function is now working.
-The curl functions is also working parially, i have already made a way to download it, i'm just trying to implemente it right.
-The code will have a improved function to download files.
-And will make my own repository with plugins to it.

 # Repository!
 Well, for now, don't suit me making a online repository for "3" plugins.
 So i'm using this repository, as a repository!
 It's simple, i think, the official plugins will be here.
 Any important file or plugin can and will be possible to download from this repository.